-Darin Gibby is a key partner and member of the firm’s Executive Committee.
+Darin Gibby is a key partner and member of the firm since 1993.
 He was instrumental in launching the Denver office in 1995, and since that time has spearheaded its growth and emergence as one of the largest patent firm in Denver.
+He is licensed to practice in both California and Colorado.
 Mr. Gibby is recognized by Chambers USA as a one of Colorado’s top intellectual property lawyers and “a top choice for a range of matters including post-grant reviews, licensing matters and patent prosecution.”
 According to the 2017 edition of Chambers USA, Mr. Gibby is praised for his “in-depth legal analysis” and “creative approaches to problems.”

 Mr. Gibby handles patent prosecution and licensing for clients in a wide range of industries, including software and financial transaction systems, medical devices, drug delivery systems, telecommunications, food products, sporting goods, automotive parts, biotechnology-related devices, and Internet-related technology.
 He has obtained significant patents on drug delivery systems, insulin formulations, atherectomy and imaging catheters, CPR methods, chemical synthesizing systems, computer peripherals, software, sporting goods, cheese making processes, disk drive heads, baby products, and electro-surgical medical devices.
 He is experienced in post-grant proceedings, and reexamination and interference procedures, including invalidating a significant patent covering dynamic currency conversion.
 Mr. Gibby also regularly provides freedom-to-operate opinions, as well as invalidity and noninfringement opinions.